ElFeesho/tgbdual/docs/README_2014.txt

     (endian_conv) that runs before TGB_Dual is built and when it the project is cleaned, to get the files encoded correctly.

-Branches:
-* The "english" branch in Git contains an English-language version of the app.
-  Eventually, this will probably be merged into the main branch and a "japanese" branch will be created.
-* The "goombasav" branch has support for Goomba/Goomba Color ROMs, and will also have support for Goomba's SRAM data format once I get around to it.

 Original sources from
 http://gigo.retrogames.com/download.html#tgb-dual
 http://shinh.skr.jp/tgbdualsdl/